Holidays + Occasions

 In mainland China, workers get a full week off for Chinese New Year.
 Hong Kong provides three days off, as do many other Asian countries.
 Many traditions and festivities are surrounding the holiday.
 The main tradition is the reunion dinner on New Year’s Eve.
 It is also still common to pass out red envelopes, which usually contain money.
 Gift exchanges, fireworks, and parties are also common during the Chinese New Year.

 Important for our discussion of the luckiest plants and flowers for Chinese New Year are the traditional colors.
-Red, yellow, and gold are all common colors during Chinese New Year.
+Red rose delivery, yellow, and gold are all common colors during Chinese New Year.
 It is best to avoid white, black, and blue, as they are associated with death and funerals.

 Traditionally, Chinese customs are extremely superstitious about numbers.
 So, if you plan on giving a flower arrangement as a gift, pay attention to the number of blooms.
 Eight is the luckiest number in China.
 Stay away from any bouquet that includes the number four.
 The pronunciation of “four” in Mandarin is extremely close to the pronunciation of “death.”